 These are calming signals as well, but they tend to annoy people more than the others do.
 Just like the Jack Russell who was trying to avoid the contact obstacles, your dog might use these to avoid unpleasant situations.

-Do you have a cell phone?
-Ha.
-What am I saying.
-Of course you do.
-So you know how, when you get into awkward situations, you pretend to text to deflect the tension?
-Well, snffing and acting distracted are the dog equivalent of pretending to text.
+You know how, when you get into awkward situations, you pretend to text to deflect the tension?
+Sniffing and acting distracted are the dog equivalent of pretending to text.